epinio/docs/docs/explanations/security.md

 How Kubernetes accesses the Epinio registry (TLS or not) is handled a bit differently depending on installation flags.
 More details here: [Epinio Registry](../explanations/advanced.md#container-registry).

+### OIDC

+Since version **1.3.0**, Epinio has integrated [Dex](https://dexidp.io/) as an identity provider which adds the support for external OIDC providers.

+To authenticate through Dex, you can use the login command with the `--oidc` flag.
+This will open a web page where you can authenticate with the configured providers.